 Planning a road trip with your four-legged friend?
-Be sure to check out these hiking trails and destinations!
+Be sure to check out these hiking trails and destinations.
 Enjoying the outdoors is a beautiful way to spend time with your dog.
-I’ve gathered 20 dog-friendly hiking trails and locations for you and your dog to visit.
+I’ve gathered the 21 best dog-friendly hiking trails in Wisconsin for you and your dog to visit.

 Check out the Wisconsin DNR website for more (and updated) information.

 Disclaimer: some of the trails have segments or areas where dogs AREN’T allowed.
-Most of these options also require dogs to be leashed.
+Also, most of these listed options also require dogs to be leashed.
 Always do your research ahead of time.

 Hiking in Southeast Wisconsin